 Nothing's flimsy about a hustler.

-Uh third generation company, hundreds and hundreds of skilled jobs in the heartland, and over 1,400 dealers nationwide.
+Third generation company, hundreds and hundreds of skilled jobs in the heartland, and over 1,400 dealers nationwide.

-And just go to HustlerTurf.com, go to the radio offer button and go to Hannity, put my name in, and you get an extra year warranty.
+And just go to hustlerturf.com, go to the radio offer button, and go to Hannity, put my name in, and you get an extra year warranty.

-You're gonna love it.
+You're going to love it.

-Linda loves hearse.
+Linda loves hers.

 Anyway, so we're kind of waiting for this press conference, but we have a lot of other stuff that we want to get to here.

-You know, by the way, Fox News.com had an interesting piece up.
+You know, by the way, Foxnews.com had an interesting piece up.

-Biden's head of strategic communications has repeatedly been posting sexist messages on social media over the past decade.
+Biden's head of strategic communications has repeatedly been posting sexist messages on social media over the past decade, which I won't even go into all of it.

-Let's go to the president up to the podium.
+I just, I'm so sick of all of, well, anyway, let's go to the president up to the podium.

-Back in his court, and secondly, it rebuts everything day after day.
+And secondly, it rebuts everything day after day.

-Well, I think we have the president here.
+Well, I think we have the president.

 Today I want to provide an update on our response to the China virus and what my administration is doing to get the outbreak in the Sunbelt under control.